-8 Things You Won’t Be Able to Do on Airplanes Anymore
+6 Things You Won’t Be Able to Do on Airplanes Anymore

-How much will airplanes change?
+How much have airplanes changed?

 Board without a mask